flyteorg/flyte/rsts/user/getting_started/create_first.rst

 Writing Your First Workflow
 ########################################

-By the end of this getting started guide you'll be familiar with how easy it is to author a Flyte workflow, run and then deploy it locally.
+By the end of this getting started guide you'll be familiar with how easy it is to author a Flyte workflow, run and then deploy it to a sandbox cluster (which can be run locally or on any kubernetes cluster).

 The easiest way to author a Flyte Workflow is using the provided python SDK called "FlyteKit".